Have you ever spent hours cleaning your home before a rental property inspection only to be disappointed by negative feedback?

 If your landlord or property manager identifies issues with the property, such as poor cleanliness, they must provide you with a Notice to Remedy as soon as possible.
 You will be given 14 days’ notice to rectify the issue before further action is taken.

 Likewise, if you identify maintenance issues, it is your landlord or property manager’s responsibility to have them fixed in a timely manner.
-Keep in mind, leaky taps and squeaking floorboards are not considered urgent, however broken windows and faulty appliances should be rectified immediately.
+Leaky taps and squeaking floorboards are not considered urgent.
+However, broken windows and faulty appliances should be rectified immediately.